 The University of Missouri offers more than 500 clinical trials at various stages in the process of improving health and quality of life.
-To see current clinical trials recruiting or not yet recruiting participants, visit MU Health Care’s clinical trials page.

 Whether you are healthy, a patient, or the caregiver of a family member or friend, you can register to receive information about participating in clinical trials at MU.
 To learn more about clinical trial availability and eligibility, please call 573-884-1925 or 1-888-280-5002 (toll free).

 In all clinical, trials the researcher creates a protocol that carefully outlines the questions to be answered and the procedures used to collect the information, or data.
 The protocol defines exactly what will be done, when it will be done and by whom.
 It also describes who may and may not participate as a volunteer in the study.
 This allows a clinical trial to be conducted at many different locations, or sites, with exactly the same information collected at each site.